lukabajic/stock-prizes-app/README.md

    ```bash
    cp .env.example .env
    ```
-   Then replace the placeholder URL with the backend URL provided above
+   Then replace the placeholder URL with the backend URL provided above.

 4. Start the Expo development server:
    ```bash
    expo start